European Centre for Disease Prevention and Control (ECDC)

-- The European Centre for Disease Control (ECDC) has an "Internal Policy on open access publication of scientific content, including articles submitted to peer review journals".
+- The European Centre for Disease Prevention and Control (ECDC) has an "Internal Policy on open access publication of scientific content, including articles submitted to peer review journals".

 - The policy requires scientific articles produced by ECDC employees during their official duties, and who are listed as first or last authors (hereafter “authors”) to publish their articles via the gold open access route.